kamaeff/lb-proxy/README.md

 # lb-proxy
-Cloudflare workers proxy for Liztenbrainz API.
+Cloudflare workers proxy for ListenBrainz API.

 ## Why
 If you are sharing your public IP with malicious bots, your IP can get autimatically blocked.